Iron Man 2020

 Iron Man 2020 (Arno Stark) is a fictional character appearing in American comic books published by Marvel Comics.
-He is a superhero appearing as the counterpart of the superhero Iron Man in the (then) future year of 2020 set in the multiverse world of Earth-8410.
+He appears as the counterpart of the superhero Iron Man in the (then) future year of 2020 set in the multiverse world of Earth-8410.
+While technically a superhero himself in his own timeline, Arno Stark is depicted as a flawed character and acts most of the time as an antagonist, either as an antihero or an outright supervillain.

 Publication history

 Iron Man 2020 first appeared in the second issue of the Machine Man limited series (1984) and was created by Tom DeFalco and Herb Trimpe.
+He was the co-protagonist of The Amazing Spider-Man Annual #20 (1986) and later appeared occasionally in Marvel Comics stories, most of which dealt with time travel paradoxes.
+He was also the protagonist of a one-shot story published in 1994.